photo credit: Tina Picz

 Totto Ramen is a small chain with locations in Boston, New York, and Taiwan.
 We should feel privileged to be included in such an exclusive club, because this is some good, chicken-broth ramen with thin but still chewy noodles.
 You’re obviously coming to this casual, mid-sized spot with anime murals on the wall for the ramen first and foremost, but if you want something other than noodles, the fried octopus cakes are a good bet.

-The grilled cheese at this small counter-service spot is good enough that Roxy’s doesn’t have to change its name, and the poutine should be on your shortlist of things to eat after a night of drinking.
+The grilled cheese at this small counter-service spot is good enough that Roxy’s doesn’t have to change its name.
 But we come here for the sloppy, cheesy, saucy burgers that are among the best in the city.
 Justin’s Burger topped with pimento cheese and chipotle is good for someone who wants something a little different, but the standard bacon cheeseburger with their special sauce gets the job done every time, too.

 You’ll probably be tempted to go right to the taco section of the menu at this tiny counter-service Korean spot on Brighton Ave.
 We don’t blame you - Korean-Mexican fusion tends to be awesome, and the bulgogi tacos here are no exception.
 But don’t overlook the more traditional Korean dishes like the tteokbokki, a big plate of rice and fish cakes served with vegetables in a sweet chili sauce.
 It’s outstanding and, if you add in the ramen and cheese, you’ll have enough left over for a second meal.

 Our Fathers is sort of like the Jewish deli version of a gastropub.
 That is to say it’s got a menu filled with pastrami and smoked fish, but you’ll be eating it in a place that feels more like a 1950s airport lounge than a greasy diner with racks of potato chips and framed pictures of old-timey New York on the wall.
-They do have a small take-out operation on the side for sandwiches, but you should come here for a sit-down meal to enjoy not only their bigger plates like the za’atar salmon, but also their extensive list of gin cocktails.
+They do have a small take-out operation on the side for sandwiches, but you should come here for a sit-down meal to also enjoy their cocktails and selection of draft beers.